Ivanzhela/Healthy-Baby/README.md

 * Read all users' profiles and their own recipes.

 **User** - logged-in user, who is not a creator
+* Read their notifications.
 * Read all recipes on the site and their details.
 * Read all users' profiles and their own recipes.
 * Save, rate and comment on recipes.
+* Еdit or delete their comments.
 * Can become a creator.

 **Creator** - logged-in user, who has become a creator
+* Read their notifications.
 * Read all recipes on the site and their details.
 * Read all users' profiles and their own recipes.
 * Read recipes they saved.
 * Save and rate recipes. (only recipes they didn`t created)
 * Comment on recipes.
+* Еdit or delete their comments.
+* Delete comments of other users. (only on recipes they created)
 * Edit and delete recipes. (only recipes they created)

 ## :hammer: Built With **MERN**